plus1-seandan/seanpreme-server/README.md

 Check out a demo of this app [here](http://truculent-sister.surge.sh/).

-Note: This is in combination with the backend project ([repo](https://github.com/seanysdan/eccommerce-app)).
+Note: This is in combination with the frontend project ([repo](https://github.com/seanysdan/eccommerce-app)).

 ## Tech Stack